fernandoguedes/dotfiles/README_EN.md

 __Resultados Digitais - Senior Software Engineer (2019 - 2020)__

 __Activities:__ I work in the architecture and development of a system for collecting, analyzing and storing user data (similar to Google Analytics), as well as APIs to record Landing Pages and Popups conversions, amongst other assets.
-As the team’s SRE, I directly support the construction of the infrastructure operation, monitoring and creation playbooks..
+As the team’s SRE, I directly support the construction of the infrastructure operation, monitoring and creation playbooks.

 I've worked with: Architecture, SRE, Go, Ruby, JavaScript, PostgreSQL, DataFlow, Java, Web Tracking, Spinnaker, Google Cloud, Docker, Kubernetes, Continuous Integration, Continuos Development, TDD, Microservices.